All Episodes

 Yes, that's correct.

-It's just that in terms of overcoming the gravitational field, those propagating fields, those electromagnetic propagating fields, have to interact.
+And it's just that in terms of overcoming the gravitational field, those propagating fields, those electromagnetic propagating fields, have to interact with space-time so that gravity is modulated as a result.

 That's where the complexity gets a little higher.

-Meaning, we don't know why an electron is an electron and why, you know, a proton has an electromagnetic or electrostatic field.
+Because the magnetic fields, like the source of the magnetic fields, are unknown in physics, meaning we don't know why an electron is an electron and why a proton has an electromagnetic or electrostatic field.

 These are starting to be discovered to be actually part of this curvature in space-time that's occurring at the quantum level.

-And so, you're correct.
+And so you're correct.

 Using the propagation of magnetic field in the structure of space-time, we can curve space-time and produce those effects.